nuptechs/NuP-est/replit.md

 ## Frontend Architecture

-The client uses React 18, TypeScript, and Vite, with `wouter` for routing, TanStack Query for server state management, and shadcn/ui with Radix UI and Tailwind CSS for styling.
+The client utilizes React 18, TypeScript, and Vite, with `wouter` for routing, TanStack Query for server state management, and shadcn/ui with Radix UI and Tailwind CSS for styling.
 Form validation is handled by React Hook Form with Zod.
 The UI is profile-driven with a centralized dashboard and a guided setup flow, ensuring consistency through a unified design system, supporting rich Markdown content rendering.

 ## Backend Architecture